What Is Regenepure DR?

 Whilst I don’t believe Regenpure DR is a primary hair care treatment, it has proven its ability to halt my hair loss.
 In conjunction with other treatments it can also promote the regrowth of lost hair (see the ‘What Worked For Me: 2016’ section of this site for my experience combining Regenepure DR with minoxidil and the HairMax laser comb).

 I was initially attracted to Nizoral in the early part of my hair loss journey (see that discussion here), primarily due to its inclusion in ‘The Big Three’ hair loss treatments.
 Whilst I believe Nizoral had some impact, it was relatively underwhelming.
 Especially considering its press.

-Thankfully, for me, Regenpure DR had a far more noticeable impact in terms of reducing hair fall.
-Not to mention the cosmetic benefits of healthier looking hair whilst using it.
+Thankfully, Regenpure DR had a more noticeable impact in terms of reducing hair fall.
+Not to mention the cosmetic benefits of healthier looking hai.

 If you’re ready to try a ketaconozole-containing product, I can recommend Regenepure DR. If you’re in the early stages of your hair loss, I’d also recommend trying it in isolation.
 Consider adding other primary treatments, such as minoxidil, after you’ve given it about 3 to 6 months to prove itself.